fjs138/thymer/README.md

 * Pop-up notifying the user that the countdown timer is complete.

 ## To Be Completed
-* More graceful handling of maximum times on timer
+* More graceful handling of maximum times on countdown timer
 * Mitigate stopwatch count stoppage when tab becomes inactive
 * Revamp interface to fit hours in addition to minutes and seconds